vault27/Foundation/ipsec.md

  └─ Vendor ID (if implementation-specific)
 ```

-**Data flow in practice**

-- Router receives an ESP packet
-- Reads SPI from the ESP header
-- Looks up SAD to find:
-    - Encryption key
-    - Integrity key
-    - Mode, lifetime, etc.
-- Verifies ICV (if authentication is used).
-- Decrypts payload only using the key.

-Negotiated options list
+Negotiated options list - what is negotiated during Phase 2

 - Protocol: ESP or AH
 - Mode: Tunnel or Transport
-- Encryption transform: AES-CBC-256 -If AEAD (e.g., AES-GCM) was chosen in the encryption transform, separate integrity transform is not needed
+- Encryption transform: AES-CBC-256 - If AEAD (e.g., AES-GCM) was chosen in the encryption transform, separate integrity transform is not needed
 - Integrity transform: HMAC-SHA1-96
 - Lifetime: 3600 seconds and 4608000 kilobytes
 - PFS: group 14 (if requested)
 - Traffic Selectors(Proxy ID): 10.0.0.0/24 <-> 192.168.0.0/24 (proto any)
 - Responder SPI (e.g. 0x3f2a1b4c) and Initiator SPI (e.g. 0x9a7e6c2d) — assigned by peers
-- ESN: enabled (if negotiated / supported)
+- ESN: enabled (if negotiated / supported) - ESN = Extended Sequence Numbers - ESN extends the ESP sequence number from 32 bits to 64 bits

-Concepts

-- There is only one mode - quick in Phase 2, 3 packets
-- By default, Phase 2 keys are derived from the session key created in Phase 1.
-Perfect Forward Secrecy (PFS)
-forces a new Diffie-Hellman exchange when the tunnel starts and whenever the Phase 2 keylife expires, causing
-a new key to be generated each time.
-This exchange ensures that the keys created in Phase 2 are unrelated to
-the Phase 1 keys or any other keys generated automatically in Phase 2
-- Keylife - When the Phase 2 key expires, a new key is generated without interrupting service
-- Phase 2 (Quick Mode) packets are sent inside that encrypted IKE SA
-- In your packet capture you will still see UDP 500 (or UDP 4500 if NAT-T) packets
-- But their payloads are encrypted — they look like random binary blobs
-- You can no longer see SA proposals, proxy-IDs, algorithms, etc

 To confirm Phase 2 happened, look for: